GDQuest/website/content/post/2018/03/godot-course-update-6/index.md

 I hired Daniel Ramirez, a big Godot contributer who designed the new Godot engine website, to do the same with GDQuest.
 Better look, better foundations... there's still some content to add but it's here, and it's open source!

-The website relies on [ Hugo ](https://gohugo.io/), a powerful and blazing-fast static website engine.
+The website relies on [Hugo](https://gohugo.io/), a powerful and blazing-fast static website engine.

 ### Power Sequencer 1.0

 ![Power Sequencer banner](power-sequencer-banner.png)

-[ Power Sequencer ](https://github.com/GDQuest/Blender-power-sequencer/) is a Blender add-on I initially wrote to edit videos faster for gdquest, and open sourced a few months ago.
+[Power Sequencer](https://github.com/GDQuest/Blender-power-sequencer/) is a Blender add-on I initially wrote to edit videos faster for gdquest, and open sourced a few months ago.

-[ Daniel Oakey ](https://github.com/doakey3/), a medical school graduate and open source advocate, offered to contribute to the project.
+[Daniel Oakey](https://github.com/doakey3/), a medical school graduate and open source advocate, offered to contribute to the project.
 He has done outstanding work and has been a great help to help bring this Free Blender ad-on to the next level.

 Solid source code structure, many new features, improved UX, docs from the source code, custom shortcut profiles...